 Robert Merchant “helps” two friends relocate a trunk full of photography equipment.

-Robert Merchant, four Army officers and one native man lean against a native boat while stationed in New Guinea.
+Robert Merchant, four 90th Bomb Group personnel and one native man lean against a native boat while stationed in New Guinea.
+Third from the left is Captain Norman J. Lawler.

 In this group photo of the 90th Bomb Group, Robert Merchant stands in the second row from the top, fourth from the left.